CloudSkills/linux-bootcamp/Week 2/LAB3/README.md

 [The gcloud cheat sheet](https://cloud.google.com/sdk/docs/cheatsheet "The gcloud cheat sheet")

 [The gcloud cheat sheet: Understanding commands](https://cloud.google.com/sdk/docs/cheatsheet#understanding_commands "The gcloud cheat sheet: Understanding commands")

+# Things learnt from Completing Lab 3

+## 1. Overview of GCP:
+Google Cloud Platform is Google's Virtual Cloud service.
+Google owns about 30% of the market share and has carved a niche for themselves in the cloud computing indutry with several proprietary services such as Kubernetes.